snrnats/doc-centre/docfx_project/react/help/monitoring-shipments.md

 >
 > Only those shipments for which REACT holds an origin address are displayed on the map.
 For more information on registering shipment data, see the [Registering Extra Shipment Information](https://docs.sorted.com/react/registering-shipments/#registering-extra-shipment-information) section of the [Registering Shipments](https://docs.sorted.com/react/registering-shipments/) page.

-If required, you can filter the data displayed using the filter controls explained in the [Searching For and Filtering Dashboard Data](https://docs.sorted.com/react/monitoring-shipments/#searching-for-and-filtering-dashboard-data) section.
+If required, you can filter the data displayed using the filter controls explained in the [Filtering Dashboard Data](#filtering-dashboard-data) section.

 ### Drilling Down on Shipment Details by Status